bgamari/ghc-wiki-import/new-plugins.md

 ```

+Warning: this can fail with non obvious error messages if in the same directory as the Some.Plugin.Module source; seems GHC tries to use the source instead of the installed package.

 `Some.Plugin.Module` should export a symbol named 'plugin' - see the following repositories for examples that do Common Subexpression Elimination, turn Haskell into a strict language, and implement a loop unroller: